-In a smartwatch market mainly geared towards men, some brands have recognised that a sports watch for women has to have more than a stylish band.
+In a smartwatch market mainly geared towards men, some brands have recognized that a sports watch for women has to have more than a stylish band.
 Today, we’ll be discussing the best sports watches for women.

-The biggest players in the industry now equip their wearables with feminine health features including menstrual cycle and fertility metrics.
+The biggest players in the industry now equip their wearables with feminine health features, including menstrual cycle and fertility metrics.

 - Customisable watch faces

 - Safety features

 - Unable to check sleep stats on the watch

 - Easy-to-use running watch monitors heart rate (this is not a medical device) at the wrist and uses...

 - Take the guesswork out of training with suggested workouts of varying intensities based on your...